IntersectMBO/plutus-apps/marconi-mamba/README.md

 # Marconi-Mamba

-Marconi-Mamba is a lightweight, customizable chain follower application and library for DApp developers who need to index and query the Cardano blockchain.
-Marconi-Mamba provides a way for DApps to have access to data that has already been stored on-chain by indexing portions of the blockchain.
+Marconi-Mamba is a lightweight, customizable chain follower application and library for the Mamba project to index and query specific information from the Cardano blockchain.
 ## Purpose

 The purpose of Marconi-Mamba is to make the core Marconi APIs available to non-Haskell applications.